 The historical understanding of the Sixth Amendment right was abruptly abrogated by the Supreme Court in the decision of Johnson v.
 Zerbst, 304 U.S. 458 (1938).
 The decision, which was authored by Justice Black, created a uniform right to appointed counsel in federal prosecutions, and also created a novel constitutional rule that a defendant must "competently and intelligently" waive his right to counsel if a trial is to proceed without such representation.
-In Judge Friendly, characterizing the decision in Johnson v.
+40/ Judge Friendly, characterizing the decision in Johnson v.
 Zerbst as a "coup de main," has attributed its occurrence to the Justice Department's sympathy with the results reached in the case as a matter of policy, and its resulting failure to advocate the contrary historical understanding effectively before the Court.
-42
+41/ misdemeanors, the party . . . indicted shall be allowed counsel, as in civil practice."
+Id. at 20.
+North Carolina, by an act of 1777, provided that "every person accused of any crime or misdemeanor whatsoever, shall be entitled to counsel, in all matters which may be necessary for his defense as well as to facts as to law."
+Id. at 19.
+The obvious purpose of the statute was to reject the earlier English rule limiting the role of counsel in felony trials to argument of points of law.
+The provisions of the remaining states are surveyed in id. at 18-22.

 In relation to state proceedings, the Supreme Court also proceeded to create federal rights to counsel in a line of decisions running from Powell v.
 Alabama, 287 U.S. 45 (1932), to Gideon v.
 Wainwright, 372 U.S. 335 (1963).
-The earlier cases in this line, relying on Fourteenth Amendment due process, established rights to counsel in capital cases and other cases presenting "special circumstances."
-The concluding decision in Gideon made the Sixth Amendment right to counsel applicable to the states.
+The earlier cases in this line, relying on Fourteenth Amendment due process, established rights to counsel in capital cases and other cases